-Lead Agency: Township OEM Supporting Agencies: NJDEP, Dam Owners Hazard(s) of Concern: ☑ Dam Failure □ Disease Outbreak □ Drought □ Earthquake □ Flood □ Geological Hazards □ Hazardous Materials ☐ Hurricane ☐ Infestation ☐ Nor'easter ☐ Severe Weather ☐ Severe Winter Weather ☐ Wildfire Description of the Problem: The County Line Dam, J.A.
+Lead Agency: Township OEM Supporting Agencies: NJDEP, Dam Owners Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☐ Hurricane ☐ Infestation ☐ Nor'easter ☐ Severe Weather ☐ Severe Winter Weather ☐ Wildfire Description of the Problem: The County Line Dam, J.A.
 Little Farm Pond Dam, and Paulinskill Lake Dam, all critical infrastructures, are located in the 1- and 0.2-percent flood hazard areas.
 The Township also has a high-hazard potential dam, the Willow Crest Dam, within its jurisdiction.
 These structures have the potential to impact those living nearby.
-Description of the Solution: dams to ensure inspections and safety ed by Township OEM and shared with the Estimated Cost: Low Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 3, 5, 7 Benefits: This action will improve the safety and security of those who live within the dam inundation areas of the dams and increase the resilience of responding agencies.
+Description of the Solution: The Township will work with the procedures are up to date.
+EAF County OEM. e owners of the Ps will be collect dams to ensure ed by Township inspections and safety OEM and shared with the Estimated Cost: Low Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 3, 5, 7 Benefits: This action will improve the safety and security of those who live within the dam inundation areas of the dams and increase the resilience of responding agencies.
 Impact on Socially Vulnerable Populations: The action will result in better preparedness within the Special Flood Hazard Area and inundation areas where significant risk to socially vulnerable populations exists.
 Impact on Future Development: Future development near inundation areas will be more secure as safety procedures and inspections are regularly performed on the dams.
-Impact on Critical Facilities/Lifelines: Dams are considered a critical facility.
-This action will create an understanding of the safety procedures in place for each identified dam.
-Impact on Capabilities: This action will improve planning and response capabilities through the understanding of responsibilities and procedures.
-Climate Change Considerations: Climate change may result in an increase in the frequency and severity of weather-related disaster events, which may contribute to the likelihood of a dam failure event.
-This action will increase the capabilities to respond to these events.
-Mitigation Category □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □ Preventative Measures (PR) ⊠ Property Protection (PP) □ Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Township will be unaware of any safety concerns for the dam or its condition Utilize information from NJDEP Owners may not be required to submit a safety plan to the State Utilize information from the National Inventory of Dams Not all dams are listed on the inventory
+Impact on Critical Facilities/Lifelines: Dams are considered a critical procedures in place for each id facility.
+This acti entified dam. ion will create ar n understanding of the safety Impact on Capabilities: This action will improve plannin responsibilities and procedures g and response capabilities thro ough the understanding of Climate Change Considerations: Climate change may result in a disaster events, which may cor increase the capabilities to resp n increase in the htribute to the lik bond to these ev e frequency and elihood of a dan vents. severity of weather-related n failure event.
+This action will Mitigation Category ⊠Local Plans and Regulations ⊡Structure and Infrastructure F (LPR) Project (SIP) □Natural Syste □Education an ems Protection (NSP) ad Awareness Programs (EAP) CRS Category □Preventative Measures (PR) ⊠Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Township w concerns f ill be unaware of any safety for the dam or its condition Utilize information from NJDEP Owners may not be required to submit a safety plan to the State Utilize information from the Nat of Dams ional Inventory Not all dams are listed on the inventory